rdbende/flake8-tkinter/README.md

 # flake8-tkinter

-A flake8 plugin that helps you detect (too) common mistakes and bad practices in you Tkinter project
+A flake8 plugin that helps you detect (too) common mistakes and bad practices in your Tkinter project

 _Project idea by [@insolor](https://github.com/insolor)_